News

 5. Questions on Model stealing and defenses, both SL and SSL (6.05., Franziska and Adam)

-7. Tutorial on Theoretical Exercises for the Topic Block Model Stealing (20.5., Nima and Maitri)
+7. Questions on Robustness and Tutorial on Theoretical Exercises for the Topic Block Model Stealing (20.5., Nima and Maitri)

 9. Adversarial Machine Learning / Robustness (10.6.)